 Kids say, teach them how to read and get them college and career ready.
 There are other important things, don’t get me wrong, but it starts there.
 And if we can’t do that, of course there will be various reactions both internal and external.
 So yes, these things are challenges and we see them.
 But what’s missing is the reality that there are also things we cannot see, things that lie beneath the surface.
 And today we want to touch on some of these things and even get into the deeper waters if you will.

 So, let’s start with racism and reading science denial.
 A lot of definitions of racism.
 We’re going to use one created by Dr. Audrey Smedley of VCU.
 It’s helpful here in our context because it’s focused on practices and beliefs.
 She says that racism is essentially when we act like there’s a causal link between physical inheritance and intellect.
-So a popular societal belief is that kids are born smart, they’re born kind of smart, maybe kind of dumb and dump.
+So a popular societal belief is that kids are born smart, they’re born kind of smart, maybe kind of dumb and dumb.
 Well, that’s a popular belief.
 It’s not often articulated, but it’s there.
 So the credit in that context and even more so the blame for student outcomes is at least partly assigned so this, to what they’re inheriting.

 So if one has that view you’re unlikely to construct or you’re likely to construct an archetype for success and for failure.
 And it’s likely that that archetype is centered on race but also leverage other characteristics to interpret reality.